flowershow/flowershow-app/docs/debug-mdx-errors.md

 This is different from syntax errors like unclosed tags — these are **runtime errors**.

+> [!note]
-> **Note:** Unlike the syntax errors above (which catch invalid MDX), rendering errors happen when your MDX is perfectly valid but fails when converted to React and rendered.
+> Unlike the syntax errors above (which catch invalid MDX), rendering errors happen when your MDX is perfectly valid but fails when converted to React and rendered.
 Unfortunately, you won't get precise error information for these cases because Next.js security restrictions prevent server runtime errors from being surfaced to the frontend.
 You'll need to carefully review your MDX expressions and component usage to identify the issue.
 Below are listed the most common issues.

 **A common example:**